 However, all that is set to change.
 The global economic slowdown, falling demand and, most importantly, mounting defaults by some companies in the Indian gems and jewellery industry have given banks the jitters.
 Most of these lenders are already reeling from large-scale defaults in other industries.

 ABN Amro, Antwerp Diamond Bank, and Standard Chartered are among those who have either stopped lending to the sector or have significantly reduced their exposure to the business.
-For decades, most of these family-owned diamond firms have operated informally.

 “There is the possibility that more banks may follow suit and exit this business,” said Anoop Mehta, president of the Bharat Diamond Bourse, a special exchange set up for the buying and selling of diamonds.
 “There is now the need to look at new finance options.
 But for that, diamond companies will have to become more transparent and open up.”